-It’s a pleasure to work with Indigenous business in procurement where I was tasked to handle dedicated Indigenous procurement.
+I enjoy working with Indigenous business in procurement.
+My previous experience, where I was tasked to handle dedicated Indigenous procurement, comes in handy.
 Although we ring-fenced certain work packs for Indigenous business, we did not offer any lenience to simplify the contracts used.
 Working with Indigenous business not only did I make a complicated tendering and procurement process manageable and digestible; in addition, I managed to earn trust from the Indigenous businesses as part of the process.

-Being passionate about keeping things simple and seeing successful implementation of the recent Indigenous Procurement Policy, I am very active in the promotion of Indigenous Procurement.
+Being passionate about keeping things simple and seeing successful implementation of the t Indigenous Procurement Policy, I am very active in the promotion of Indigenous Procurement.